HP TECH TAKES /...

 As we mentioned before, POST is an acronym for the Power-On Self Test that your PC runs through the moment you turn it on.
 POST tests the hardware of your PC and ensures that there is nothing out of order and no errors present with your operating system.

-POST goes through everything from your keyboard and disk drive to your random access memory and integrated ports.
+POST goes through everything from your keyboard and disk drive to your RAM speed in a computer and integrated ports.
 Should everything be in order, POST will continue as usual and allow your PC to boot normally.

 If there is a detected error, BIOS will issue an error message that may come in the form of displayed text or a series of error-indicating beeps.